Nauvoo Bell: History

-The tower displays multiple sculptures, including 1942 works by Avard Fairbanks.
+When the Relief Society planned and constructed their centennial celebration memorial, the Hummer Bell was incorporated.
+The 35-foot tower displays multiple sculptures, including 1942 works by Avard Fairbanks.
 Benevolence depicts women and children and measures approximately 4 feet tall by 3 feet wide.
 Pioneering has the same dimensions and depicts a family with one man, one women, and two children.
 Both works, collectively known as the Bell Tower Plaques, were surveyed by the Smithsonian Institution's Save Outdoor Sculpture!" program in 1993.